 You see, I grew up in a Christian home.
 I learned that I should “save sex for marriage” and that I should “only date Christian guys.”
 However, what I was taught about dating was very limited and my main influences came from my friends and the media.
 I ended up adapting a self-centered approach to romance and dating early on.

 My parents told me I wasn’t allowed to date until I was sixteen.
 For some reason, that tends to be the “magical age” when we are suddenly ready and mature enough to date.
-However, my sophomore year, a senior guy started pursuing me and I convinced my parents to allow me to start dating earlier…about 6 months before I turned sixteen.
+However, my sophomore year, a senior guy started pursuing me and I convinced my parents to allow me to start dating earlier… about 6 months before I turned sixteen.

 I enjoyed the attention my boyfriend gave me.
 In a selfish way, I saw my relationship with him as a way to feel good about myself.
 He made me feel special, he listened to me and I felt loved by him.
 It felt good that he had chosen me over all the other girls in the school to be his girlfriend.

-Because he had a car, dating him opened up a whole new world of independence for me.
-We spent a lot of time together that year.
-I remember one night early on in our relationship; he pressured me to have sex with him.
-I was very strong in my conviction that I would save sex for marriage and said, “No.” He said he would respect that boundary…and he did keep his word.
+He said he would respect that boundary… and he did keep his word.
 We never had sexual intercourse.
 However, even though we didn’t cross the line and have intercourse, we went very close to the edge, a place I have come to regret.
 I ended up breaking up with my boyfriend when he went away to college that next year, but he took a piece of my heart with him.

 Looking for Love in All the Wrong Places

 They say hind sight is “20/20.”
-Looking back on my dating experiences, I realize some of my life circumstances set the stage for me to see guys in a distorted way…in a selfish way, for what I could get out of the relationship.
+Looking back on my dating experiences, I realize some of my life circumstances set the stage for me to see guys in a distorted way… in a selfish way, for what I could get out of the relationship.

 Unlike some of you, I had a dad that was present in my life.
 He came to all my games and activities and was a good financial provider for our family.
 However, his job as the pastor of our church often took much of his time and emotional energy.